jalileus/python-workshop-telegram-bot/README.md

 2. `/help` command to get help the user with how to use the bot in a correct way.
 3. `/list` command to send a list with all the possible algorithms available.
 4. `/def` after the user click on the command /def a keyboard of choices will appear to the user, after choosing one of the concepts, the user will get its definition.
 5. `/spacecomplexity` after clicking on the command /spacecomplexity a keyboard of choices will appear, after choosing one of the algorithms, the user will get information about its space complexity.
 6. `/timecomplexity` after clicking on the command /timecomplexity a keyboard of choices will appear, after choosing one of the cases the user wants, another keyboard will appear and the user can choose one of the sorting algorithms to get information about its time complexity
 7. `/cancel` a command to cancel the most recent request.
 8. `/code` after clicking on the command /code the user can choose one of the sorting algorithms, after that the bot will send a text file which contains a pseudocode of the algorithm choosen by the user.
 9. `/gif` after clicking on the command /gif and choosing an algorithm, the bot will send the user a gif with a link of the source the bot took it from, so it will help the user to visualize the sorting algorithm required.
-`Note:` the bot will send a message to inform the user to choose when you the user at the choosing state, otherwise, the bot will not understand the user choice without asking for the command(to inform the bot that the user want to start choosing).
+`Note:` the bot will send a message to inform the user to choose when the user at the choosing state, otherwise, the bot will not understand the user choice without asking for the command(to inform the bot that the user want to start choosing).